-It’s not always easy, but we think it’s worth it.
+It’s not always easy, but it’s always worth it

 But we soon realized that this content would be helpful not just for new hires, but for everyone at Mozilla.
 So we made this video.
 And we encouraged managers to share it with their teams, and task them with trying out just one or two tips mentioned over the ensuing few weeks.
 The teams benefited greatly (based on the surveys we sent).

-So we suspect this may also be valuable to others, and we’d love to hear your reactions.
+So we thought others may also find it valuable.
+We got an honorable mention in Ragan’s 2018 Employee Communications Awards for it and we’d love to hear your reactions.
 Do your teams do these things?
 Do you have other tips we should add?
 Or, maybe you want to work here, a place that’s so global?
-Let us know in the comments below.
+Let us know.